Epilepsy is a disease that disrupts the electrical activity of the nervous system, causing seizures.

 The following overview of the top natural treatments for epilepsy offers a quick summary of their reported effectiveness:

 - Diet: The ketogenic diet, usually prescribed for children whose epilepsy does not respond to AEDs, has been shown to cut their seizures by half and eliminate seizures completely for 10-15 percent of those studied.

-- Herbal treatments: Two studies of Chinese herbal compounds found them effective at reducing seizures in children and adults.
+Two studiesof Chinese herbal compounds found them effective at reducing seizures in children and adults.
 But some herbs, such as St. John’s wort, can make seizures worse.

 - Vitamins: Many studies have linked low levels of vitamin B6, magnesium, and vitamin E to seizures.
 Treating people with supplemental doses helped reduce the frequency of seizures.